-Prior to enrolling NURS 6407, Practicum, students are required to purchase a package from a School of Nursing authorized vendor containing an annual background check, annual drug/alcohol test, and immunization tracker consisting of specific requirements necessary for clinical site placement.
+Prior to enrolling NURS 6910, Practicum I, students are required to purchase a package from a School of Nursing authorized vendor containing an annual background check, annual drug/alcohol test, and immunization tracker consisting of specific requirements necessary for clinical site placement.
+Students will also purchase a clinical documentation program to track clinical hours with preceptor.